A Machine Learning Approach to Improving Timing Consistency between Global Route and Detailed Route: Experimental setup and evaluation

 \section{Experimental setup and evaluation}

 Our experiments are performed on benchmarks from OpenROAD across three technologies: two open technologies, NanGate 45nm~\cite{NanGate45} and SkyWater 130nm~\cite{SkyWater130}, and one 12nm commercial technology.
 We perform physical design using two flows: with OpenROAD and a commercial EDA tool flow.
-Our target designs fall into two classes: those without macros (IBEX, AES, JPEG and Dynamic Node in 45nm.
-IBEX, AES, JPEG and RISCV32I in 130nm.
-IBEX, AES and JPEG in 12nm) and those with macros (swerv\_wrapper, bp\_fe and bp\_be in 45nm; swerv\_wrapper and coyote in 12nm).
-As compared to the preliminary version of this paper~\cite{Chhabria22}, where the results were shown only on bulk nodes, we now show results here on a FinFET technology node; we apply the approach using not only OpenROAD, but also using a commercial tool flow; and we expand the algorithm to address designs with macros.
+Our target designs fall into two classes: those without macros (IBEX, AES, JPEG and Dynamic Node in 45nm; IBEX, AES, JPEG and RISCV32I in 130nm; and IBEX, AES and JPEG in 12nm) and those with macros (swerv\_wrapper, bp\_fe and bp\_be in 45nm; and swerv\_wrapper and coyote in 12nm). \blueHL{As compared to the preliminary version of this paper~\cite{Chhabria22}, where the results were shown only on bulk nodes, we now show results here on a FinFET technology node; we apply the approach using not only OpenROAD, but also using a commercial tool flow; and we expand the algorithm to address designs with macros.
 In addition, we test the ability of our models to generalize with respect to clock periods by running inference on unseen designs generated by using different clock constraints, and we also test the robustness of our models to noise by adding Gaussian noise to training datasets.
+As detailed below, these comprehensive experiments confirm the general applicability of our approach.}